 One thing we can say for certain is that, after a 10-year bull run with minimal volatility, the market is due for a change.
 With the return of extreme volatility this year and a late year selloff, the market may well be transitioning at this time.
 While it may be a bit early to signal the start of a significant decline, investors are starting to get anxious, wondering if their investment strategy is enough to weather the next storm.

 Every investor with a long-term time horizon should utilize an asset allocation strategy.
-It not only clarifies how investors expect to achieve their objectives, it provides a structure that enables them to maintain the necessary discipline to stick with their plan.
+It not only clarifies how investors expect to achieve their objectives, it provides a governance, risk, and compliance framework that enables them to maintain the necessary discipline to stick with their plan.
 Without it, investors are more likely to let their emotions guide their decisions, which can lead to devastating outcomes.
 However, changing market conditions, such as what we are experiencing this year, can temporarily introduce more risk in a particular asset class, which can undermine the strategy.

 For example, due to a prolonged decline in interest rates, bonds have enjoyed steady returns for three decades.
 With the recent increase in interest rates, investors are starting to underweight bond exposure at least until interest rates have risen.
 The same considerations are given to equity exposure when valuation measures, such as price-earnings ratios, climb too high.
 Investors can generate better returns and reduce risk by reducing their exposure to overvalued companies and investing in companies with lower price-earning ratios.
 Or, when the trend in international stocks is decidedly negative, assets can be redeployed to more stable short-term bond fund to ride out the volatility.